DK27ss/Abracadabra-1.7M-PoC/README.md

 In the attack, which occurred late Saturday night, an unknown threat actor leveraged a smart contract vulnerability to bypass solvency checks, allowing them to extract 1.79 million MIM from the protocol, according to security firm BlockSec Phalcon.
 The attack wallet's initial funding came from mixing protocol Tornado Cash; following the attack, the attacker swapped the tokens for ETH and sent it back to Tornado.

-The exploit abused a flawed implementation of the cook() function in CauldronV4, where the combined call [5, 0] allowed resetting the needsSolvencyCheck flag and completely bypassing solvency checks, thus enabling the borrowing of ~1.79M MIM without collateral.
+The exploit abused a flawed implementation of the `cook()` function in `CauldronV4`, where the combined call `[5, 0]` allowed resetting the `needsSolvencyCheck` flag and completely bypassing solvency checks, thus enabling the borrowing of ~1.79M MIM without collateral.

-The Abracadabra Money protocol uses a "Cauldron" architecture (borrowing logic) called via a Degenbox proxy.
+The Abracadabra Money protocol uses a `Cauldron` architecture (borrowing logic) called via a `Degenbox` proxy.
-Complex operations are orchestrated through the versatile cook() function, which executes a sequence of encoded actions (actions[], values[], datas[]) in a single call.
+Complex operations are orchestrated through the versatile `cook()` function, which executes a sequence of encoded actions (actions[], values[], datas[]) in a single call.

 Each action corresponds to an internal operation: